prachi-kCoder/CSES-BYTES/DP/LIS(Array)1.md

-# LIS-SUBSEQUENCE OF AN ARRAY :
+# LIS OF AN ARRAY :

 - This gives `TLE` :Although intuition is right but O(N*N) complexicity is not optmal way